neburtron/wears-the-crown/README.md

 First I plan on working on setting up LLM integration, building frameworks to utilize them effectively without a lot of effort.
 Second I plan on figuring out what types of objects I want to simulate and setting them up how I want them to run.
 That second part is most of this project + the only reason I'm writing that part out is to signal that the actual gameplay front end bit that the Lord-Game prototype focused on is one of the last core sections I'm going to focus on.
 Probably.

 ## Current Development
 As of now, I've stepped back from my previous prototype, Lord-Game, and decided to focus on the backend.
-Currently this project is focused on the underlying framework behind this project, having flexable systems that utilize LLMs, giving them input data, a prompt telling them what to do, and a set of commands, that outputs something usable.
-This is essential to the backend, which is the most pressing and ambitious part of this prototype.
+Currently this project is focused on the underlying framework behind this project.
+Right now I've got the absolute basics down.
+I've got a working GUI, a base to the LLM module, the way I want to handle different types of games figured out, basically everything but a working prototype and the logic / scripts they use to do work.
+None of it is good, but it's better than what I had and what I haven now is a lot more expandable and modular.

 ### Development Progression
 I started by taking old code from my lord-game project, and got the basic framework setup, nothing to comment on.

 First major step was the "Telephone" commit.
 Here I took more old code from lord-game, conversation.py's class, and just put it in and changed it to use old outputs, and it kinda freaked out.
 Got something working, and that was a good first proper step.